 Talking aloud helps to clear a crowded mind.

 People with very active, busy minds find that it can be helpful to clear that mind by going ahead and saying the things that are bothering them.
 Sometimes this can be an automatic unconscious behavior.
-While this is helpful to the person with a busy crowded mind it can be upsetting to others who might accidentally over hear.
+While this is helpful to the person with a busy crowded mind it can be upsetting to others who might accidentally overhear.

 You develop storytelling skills.

 Good storytellers practice telling their story over and over.
 If you’re going to be telling that story out loud to others it’s best to practice the story out loud.
 Highly creative people often tell themselves stories.
-Sometimes when there alone they tell them out loud.
+Sometimes when they’re alone they tell them out loud.
 As you develop your storytelling and your self-monitoring skills you are likely to learn to tell the stories with your mouth closed and the words retained in your head.

 You develop a supportive of relationship with yourself.

 You’re going to spend a lot of time with yourself.
 Work of becoming your own best friend.
 One way of becoming supportive of yourself is to have those self-talks that you wish you could have with other people.
-The more you practice these self-talks the better you will be able to contain them with in your head instead of having them leak out and others hear them.
+The more you practice these self-talks the better you will be able to contain them within your head instead of having them leak out and others hear them.